nominolo/scion/README.markdown

     C-c i l  -- insert language pragma
     C-c i p  -- insert pragma
     C-c i m  -- insert (external) module name
+    C-c i f  -- insert command line flag

 Some experimental features:

-    C-c C-t  -- show type of identifier at point
+    C-c C-t  -- show type of identifier at point (currently only works on ids, not expressions)

+# Manually Connecting to Scion

+If you set the variable `scion-auto-connect` to `'ask` (the default is `'always`), Scion will ask whether to start the server.
+If you set it to `nil` you need to manually connect to the server.

+You can start the server manually on the command line and then use

+    M-x scion-connect

+to connect to that server.
+However, most of the time it will be more convenient to start the server from within Emacs:

+    M-x scion

 Bug Reports
 ===========